0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/Witty Title Here.md

 ### Definition of Justice

-To properly articulate how Plato would define
+To properly articulate how Plato would define justice in Republic’s Book IV, some background information must be provided from some of his earlier works and previous books of Republic.
+In Plato’s Apology, most of the

 - Apology with the definition of the soul (*psyche*)
 - Book II about three types of Good